 - It is used to prevent gout attacks.

-- If you have any of these health problems: Fluid loss (dehydrated), heat cramps, high potassium levels, a certain problem that causes periods of muscle weakness (adynamia episodica hereditaria), kidney disease, heart disease, unable to pass urine, or untreated Addison’s disease.
+- If your child has any of these health problems: Fluid loss (dehydrated), heat cramps, high potassium levels, a certain problem that causes periods of muscle weakness (adynamia episodica hereditaria), kidney disease, heart disease, unable to pass urine, or untreated Addison’s disease.

-- If you are taking any of these drugs: Amiloride, eplerenone, spironolactone, or triamterene.
+- If your child is taking any of these drugs: Amiloride, eplerenone, spironolactone, or triamterene.

 - If the patient is a child.
 Do not give this drug to a child.

-- If your diet has low-salt foods or you are taking a salt substitute, talk with your doctor.
+- If your child’s diet has low-salt foods or your child is using a salt substitute, talk with the doctor.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.